Exr0nProjects/learn_cpp/problems/contests/dated/2020_05_31/timing_log.md

 Timing on this test was good, I guess, since I was able to get two problems out of the way pretty quickly.
 I'm not sure how to spend more time analysing the third one though, because it feels like i'm just sitting there idly spinning my mind.

 ### Action item

 I think my segtree is decently strong.
 Mostly need to work on other stuff, like DP.

+Remember to sort by end time for range combination problems!